rezwansaki/laravel-docker-template/README.md

 another image of php.
 ```

-2. Move everything from your laravel project folder and put them directly in the src folder .
+2. Create <b>'src'</b> folder in project root folder (if not).
+Move everything from your laravel project folder and put them directly in the src folder .
 Now looks like -
 ```
 src/app
 src/routes